ailadonayre/CS-222-Team-6-Lab-Act-4/README.md

 </p>

 ## ⚡ About
-**GUI Calculator** is a Windows Forms application built using C#.
+**Basic Calculator** is a Windows Forms application built using C#.
 It allows users to perform basic arithmetic operations through a user-friendly interface.
 This calculator supports real-time expression building, sign switching, decimal inputs, and error handling—all while showcasing core object-oriented principles and event-driven programming.

 ## 📔 Table of Contents
 - [Features](#features)